jonnareddiharish/WORK-BENCH/features/health-feature.md

 | `DOCTOR` | Parsed from a doctor's report via the LangGraph pipeline |
 | `AI` | Generated or inferred by the AI agent |

-Every health record is embedded into Neo4j for semantic vector search, enabling the AI agent to retrieve relevant history at inference time.
+Every health record is embedded into Neo4j for semantic vector search so the AI agent can retrieve relevant history without full-profile joins.

 ---